jump to contentsacramento state - leadership begins here

 Current Research & Projects

-California State Parks Visitor Study (2007 to Present).
-This is a major year-long study launched in the fall of 2007.
-Interviews with park visitors will be conducted among visitors at 25 units in the California State Park System.
-The study is a cooperative effort between Sacramento State and Cal Poly San Luis Obispo's RPTA Dept. The study is being staffed by paid student researchers, who contact visitors in person to ask them questions about a number of features of their park visit (e.g. their activities in the park, costs associated with travel to the park, opinions on the allocation of park resources).
+California State Parks Visitor Study (2007 to 2009).
+This was a major 2 year-long study launched in the fall of 2007.
+Interviews with park visitors were conducted among visitors at 25 units in the California State Park System totalling almost 10,000 interviews.
+The study was a cooperative effort between Sacramento State and State Parks Planning Division.
+The study was staffed by 33 paid student researchers, who contacted visitors in person to ask them questions about a number of features of their park visit (e.g. their activities in the park, costs associated with travel to the park, opinions on the allocation of park resources).
 Interested in working with us as a field researcher?
 Contact Dr. Rolloff at rolloff@csus.edu

 California State Parks Planning Division: http://www.parks.ca.gov/planning